aimeos/aimeos-docs/src/infrastructure/extend-managers.md

 1. The key must be exactly the name of your column in the database (here: 'mycolumn')
 2. The value for *code* must be exactly the name of your column in the database (here: 'mycolumn')
-3. The value for *internalcode* must be SQL alias of the table, a dot and the column name enclosed in quotation marks (here: 'mcus."mycolumn"')
+3. The value for *internalcode* must be SQL alias of the table, a dot and the column name enclosed in quotation marks (here: 'mpro."mycolumn"')

 !!! tip
     For the SQL alias you have to use, please have a at into the SELECT statement of the domain in the [configuration](https://github.com/aimeos/aimeos-core/tree/master/lib/mshoplib/config/mshop).